This page was most recently updated on May 8th, 2025

 SECTION 5.01 Annual Meeting

-An annual meeting of the members shall be held no earlier than February 1st and no later than March 15th for the purpose of electing officers of the Board of Advisors in accordance with Article VI of these ByLaws.
+An annual meeting of the members shall be held no earlier than February 1st and no later than March 15th to elect officers of the Board of Advisors in accordance with Article VI of these By-Laws.
 If the election is not held on the day designated by the Board of Advisors per Notice of Meetings (Article V, Section 5.03), the Board of Advisors shall cause the election to be held at a special meeting of the members as soon thereafter as is convenient.
 [Amended on 02/28/2010, General Membership Meeting.]

 SECTION 5.02 Special Meetings

 Special meetings of the members shall be called by the President, the Board of Advisors, or not less than fifty (50) percent of the active members having voting rights at a place designated by the Board of Advisors or, if the Board of Advisors shall refuse to act, at a place designated by the President or the fifty (50) percent of the active members having voting rights.
-If all (100 percent) of the active members shall meet at any time or place either with or without the state of Colorado and consent to the holding of a meeting, such meeting shall be valid without call or notice and at such a meeting any corporate action may be taken.
-Have the current Board of Advisors call a Special Meeting for the sole purpose of electing a Vice President and Recording Secretary to the Board of Advisors.
+If all (100 percent) of the active members shall meet at any time or place, either with or without the state of Colorado, and consent to the holding of a meeting, such meeting shall be valid without call or notice, and at such a meeting, any corporate action may be taken.

 SECTION 5.03 Notice of Meetings